defining

 SEMINARIES AND BIBLE COLLEGES

-While universities and colleges have their place in secular society and are necessary for gaining entry into certain professions, the same cannot be said for spiritual ministry.
-Serving the Body of Christ is NOT a professional career with bonus pay and guaranteed promotions.
-Nor does it require a resume listing one’s academic history and credentials.
-Yet despite this fact, pastors are appointed to churches only after receiving a theology degree from an accredited seminary or Bible college.
-Sadly, not all of these ministers care about the spiritual needs of God's people, but are motivated instead by greed and a craving for fame and power.
-Many of them will use their theology degree as a badge of spiritual authority or a token of anointed leadership.
-They are “hirelings”, not true shepherds, and they are fleecing God's Flock (Jn.
-10:12-13).
+While universities and colleges play an essential role in secular society and are often necessary for entry into specific professions, the same cannot be said for spiritual ministry.
+Serving the Body of Christ is not a professional career characterized by bonuses and guaranteed promotions, nor does it require a resume that highlights academic achievements and credentials.
+Yet, despite this truth, many pastors are appointed to churches only after obtaining a theology degree from an accredited seminary or Bible college.
+Unfortunately, not all ministers prioritize the spiritual needs of God's people; some are driven instead by greed and a desire for fame and power.
+Many utilize their theology degrees as a badge of spiritual authority or a token of anointed leadership.
+These individuals are “hirelings,” not true shepherds, and they are fleecing God's flock (Jn 10:12-13).

 HONORARY TITLES